SurendarYama/joy/README.md

 # joy

-surendar yama joy library allow you to use useReducer hook in javascript for both client and server side.
+surendar-yama-joy library allow you to use useReducer hook in javascript for both client and server side.

 ## if error in client side please use any build tool like [parceljs](https://parceljs.org/)
 ### Commonjs module import